turbot/steampipe-plugin-terraform/docs/index.md

 }
 ```

-**Note:** If paths include `*`, all files (including non-Terraform configuration files) in the CWD will be matched, which may cause errors if incompatible file types exist.

-#### Configuring remote Git repositories URLs
+#### Configuring Remote Git Repository URLs

-Not only local files, but you can also configure `paths` with any remote repository URLs (i.e. GitHub, BitBucket, GitLab) to search various Terraform configuration files in it.
+You can also configure `paths` with any Git remote repository URLs, e.g., GitHub, BitBucket, GitLab.
+The plugin will then attempt to retrieve any Terraform configuration files from the remote repositories.

-You can also mention [wildcards](https://pkg.go.dev/path/filepath#Match) and support `**` for recursive matching.
 For example:

 - `github.com/turbot/steampipe-plugin-aws//*.tf` matches all top-level Terraform configuration files in the specified repository.
-- `github.com/turbot/steampipe-plugin-aws//**/*tf` matches all Terraform configuration files in the specified repository and all sub-directories.
+- `github.com/turbot/steampipe-plugin-aws//**/*.tf` matches all Terraform configuration files in the specified repository and all subdirectories.
-- `github.com/turbot/steampipe-plugin-aws//**/*tf?ref=fix_7677` matches all Terraform configuration files in the specific tag of a repository.
+- `github.com/turbot/steampipe-plugin-aws//**/*.tf?ref=fix_7677` matches all Terraform configuration files in the specific tag of a repository.
+- `github.com/turbot/steampipe-plugin-aws//aws-test/tests/aws_acm_certificate//*.tf` matches all Terraform configuration files in the specified folder path.

 You can specify a subdirectory after a double-slash (`//`) if you want to download only a specific subdirectory from a downloaded directory.